 Sole proprietorships and general partnerships do not need a Resident Agent.

-The requirements for an entity to have a Resident Agent are formed under Michigan Statutes Section 450.4207 (LLC) and Section 450.1241 (corporation) which mandate registered entities will have and continuously maintain a Resident Agent and registered office within the state.
-The agent must be also be available during normal business hours to forward any service of process, notice or demand pertaining to the entity to the appropriate individuals.
+The requirements for an entity to have a Resident Agent are formed under Michigan Statutes Section 450.4207 (LLC) and Section 450.1241 (corporation), which mandate registered entities will have and continuously maintain a Resident Agent and registered office within the state.
+The agent must also be available during normal business hours to forward any service of process, notice, or demand pertaining to the entity to the appropriate individuals.

 What happens if you don’t have a resident agent?